mdnorman/monotonicid/.junie/guidelines.md

 - **Test Configuration**: Configure tests to run once and exit (not in watch mode) for CI/CD compatibility
 - **Generated Files**: Ensure comprehensive .gitignore coverage for all generated files and build artifacts
 - **Dependency Versions**: Use specific versions (no `^` or `~` prefixes) to ensure reproducible builds and avoid unexpected updates
-- **Feedback Handling**: Fixing issues after feedback, updating guidelines, or addressing user clarifications is NOT a new task - it's part of the original task completion.
+- **Feedback Handling**: Fixing issues after feedback, updating guidelines, or addressing user clarifications is not considered a new task - it's part of the original task completion.
+All edits must stay on the same branch/PR to avoid scope creep.
 Never create separate task files for feedback responses.

 ### Project Standards:
 - Maintain clean, readable code